javirandor/disasters-wikipedia-floods/Groundtruth generation/README.md

-# Uneven Coverage of Natural Disasters in Wikipedia: the Case of Floods

-This repo contains the code used for the paper entitled "Uneven Coverage of Natural Disasters in Wikipedia: the Case of Floods", which can be found at: [link when published]

-⚠ Site in construction
+# Groundtruth Generation

+In this folder you will find the notebooks used to extract the groundtruth information from each of the 4 sources considered:

+* Floodlist
+* Dartmouth Flood Observatory (DFO)
+* EM-DAT
+* Copernicus Emergency Management Service (EMS)

+Also, it is available the code used to merge these events according to the methodology presented in the paper.